matthamil/state-helpers/README.md

 ## [updateWhere](src/updateWhere.ts)

-Update any _n_ number of items in a list in state at a given key.
+Update any _n_ number of items in a list in an object at a given key.
 The updater provided is used to create new values in the list.

 ```js
 const state = {